Skip to content

 What were the biggest challenges in getting OakNorth off the ground?
 And what, now, are the biggest challenges that you have, given the scale that you have achieved?

-In terms of getting it off the ground, like with anything, you launch and suddenly—nothing happens [laughter].
+In terms of getting it off the ground, like with anything, you launch and suddenly—nothing happens [laughs].
 You expect this whole rush of everything to come towards you, and nothing happens.
 Doing a zero to one is always incredibly hard.

 We launched in September 2015.
-June 2016 was the Brexit Referendum Vote.
+June 2016 was the Brexit referendum vote.
 That ended up being a catalyst for our business because most other lenders stopped lending.

 We went from, at that time, $100 million lent to $350 million by the year-end—literally, within a matter of six months.